lanrat/openwrt-tailscale-repo/README.md

 ## Building

-Edit build.sh and set the `ARCH` and `BRANCH` variables if needed.
+Edit build.sh and update the `ARCH` and `BRANCH` variables if needed.

 Run `build.sh`

-An ipk file is generated!
+ipk files are generated in `repo/`!